parse-community/docs/_includes/parse-server/using-parse-sdks.md

 # Using Parse SDKs with Parse Server

-To use a Parse SDK with Parse Server, change the server URL to your Parse API URL (make sure you have the [latest version of the SDKs](/#sdks)).
+To use a Parse SDK with Parse Server, change the server URL to your Parse API URL.
 For example, if you have Parse Server running locally mounted at /parse:

 **iOS / OS X / watchOS / tvOS**